dssdecal/fa25/policies.md

 **Late project submissions are deducted 10% for every day they are late.**

-**No project submissions of any kind will be accepted after April 21st, as to provide staff with enough time to grade before the final grade submission deadline**
+**No project submissions of any kind will be accepted after December 1st, as to provide staff with enough time to grade before the final grade submission deadline**

 **Reminder:** This course is 2 unit P/NP and a grade of 70% or higher is required to pass the course.

 ## Supervision & Responsibility of Instructor of Record

-* The Instructor of Record for DATA 198 - Introduction to Real-World Data Science will be TBD
+* The Instructor of Record for DATA 198 - Introduction to Real-World Data Science will be Prof. Joshua Grossman
 * The lecturers will share instructional materials with the Instructor of Record, via email/Google Drive, at least two weeks before the instruction, and expect to get feedback, via email/comments on materials within a week.
     * The lecturers will then have ~5 days to revise and rehearse for new materials.
 * The lecturers will schedule meetings with the Instructor of Record, at least a week before instruction begins, to seek advice and/or explanation on confusing/uncertain concepts.